Opportunities in Research and Creative Arts at CCNY

 1. A brief description of experience relevant to the project, career goals, and reasons for applying to the ORCA program (250 words)

-2. A project proposal (500 words), written by the student in consultation with the faculty mentor.
-This should include a description of the work that will be done and its aims, as well as the larger research agenda to which it contributes
+2. A project proposal (500 words) written by the student in consultation with the faculty mentor.
+This should include a description of the work that will be done and its aims, as well as the more extensive research agenda to which it contributes

 3. An itemized budget of up to $500 for the project.
 The budget should include explanations for each item, detailing why it is essential to the project